-On the 5 points of Calvinism, please consider my personal position on each one of them.
+On the 5 points of Calvinism, please consider my personal position on each one of them:

 1. Total Depravity – The consequence of sin is eternal death.
 And this extends to all humanity since the sin of Adam, with eternal death as punishment, was imputed to all human beings (Rom 5:12-13).
-Even a newborn that did not sin yet has death as a consequence of sin.
+Even a newborn that did not sin yet, has eternal death as a consequence of sin.
 Not anyone’s particular sin but all sin “devolved” from that specific sin of Adam in the book of Genesis.
-Whether or not there were people before Adam’s creation (according to anthropologist), is immaterial as imputation still goes back to Adam’s sin.
-Also, this imputation commenced when the Law was given to Moses, even when “sin occurred before the Law“(Rom.
+Whether or not there were people before Adam’s creation (according to anthropologist) is immaterial, as imputation still goes back to Adam’s sin.
+Also, this imputation commenced/was counted when the Law was given to Moses, even when “sin occurred before the Law“(Rom.
 5:13); not unveiled until then so that sin will be amplified and defined (Rom.
 5:20).
-This imputation to one man was done so that the death also of one man, i.e., man-Jesus, will also be imputed to all mankind.
+This imputation to one man was done so that death of one man, i.e., man-Jesus, will also be imputed to all mankind.
 There is no other person’s death but Jesus’ that this consequence of sin can be paid for (Rom.
 5:6-21).
 Indeed, a total depravity.
 See also, Rom.
 3:10, Gen. 6:5, Jer.
 17:9.

-Romans 8:29-30 , 9:11, Eph.1:4-6,11-12, speak of a group of “predestinated, called and justified”, from where God provides the “chance” to be “glorified” or saved.
+Romans 8:29-30 , 9:11, Eph.1:4-6,11-12, speak of a group of “predestinated, called and justified”, from where God provides the “chance” to be “glorified” or “saved“.
 There is that “chance” being given that will result in and bear out “firstfruits” at the “first resurrection” to start the Millenium.
 And, there is a “chance” to be given after the Millenium that will result in “latter fruits”.
-This is not about “second-chances” but a matter of “election”.
+This is their 1st chance and not about “second-chances” but a matter of “election”.
 There is a “timetable“, for everyone, as in Eccl.
 9:11 “for time and chance overtake them all“.
 And these “chances” are referring to the time of offering the in-dwelling of the Holy Spirit.
 With the in-dwelling of the Holy Spirit, the person given that chance still have to choose, whether to follow the will of the Father or not.
 Even Jesus has shown free-will in the garden of Gethsemane to follow the Holy Spirit, (in-dwelling in him from river Jordan,Matt.
 3:16), as in “not my will but yours“( Lu.22:42;Matt.
 26:39); so, should we all who are called, follow the guidance of the Holy Spirit.
-From these groups that had “election, predestination, calling” and justification” given “unconditionally” through Christ, will come out the “firstfruits” and “latterfruits” depending on their “oneness” with God.
+From these groups that had “election, predestination, calling” and “justification” given “unconditionally” through Christ, will come out the “firstfruits” and “latterfruits” depending on their “oneness” with God.

 (anthropos) died for the remission of all mankind’s sin and atoned for all.
-Atonement is for everyone and is not limited by God himself.
-However, it is limited by each person, depending upon whether he/she believes in this atoning sacrifice of Jesus.
+Atonement is for everyone and is not limited by God, except for the “time appointed” by himself.
+However, it is limited by each person, (at appointed time of in-dwelling of Holy Spirit) depending upon whether he/she believes in this atoning sacrifice of Jesus.
 It is also limited to those who are “called” at a particular timetable; those partakers in the first resurrection, then those in the second resurrection.
 This is the context of Matthew 1:21,John 10:11,17:9, Acts 20:28,